marcusrossel/foundations-of-logic-and-proof/first_order_logic_in_lean.rst

 -  A unary predicate is presented as an object of type ``U → Prop`` and a binary predicate is represented as an object of type ``U → U → Prop``.
 You can think of a binary relation ``R`` as being a function that assumes two arguments in the universe, ``U``, and returns a proposition.
 -  We write ``P x`` to denote the assertion that ``P`` holds of ``x``, and ``R x y`` to denote that ``R`` holds of ``x`` and ``y``.

-You may reasonably wonder what difference there is between a constant and a variable in Lean.
+You may reasonably wonder what difference there is between an axiom and a variable in Lean.
 The following declarations also work:

 .. code-block:: lean

-    variable U : Type
+    variable (U : Type)

-    variable c : U
+    variable (c : U)
-    variable f : U → U
+    variable (f : U → U)
-    variable g : U → U → U
+    variable (g : U → U → U)
-    variable P : U → Prop
+    variable (P : U → Prop)
-    variable R : U → U → Prop
+    variable (R : U → U → Prop)

-    variables x y : U
+    variable (x y : U)

     #check c
     #check f c